marzwick/DemoSite/site/src/learning.md

 ## Why Learning

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    `TODO: write these`

 When we approach from the perspective of what students will learn rather than what we will teach… [TBD]

 ![slide8](https://raw.githubusercontent.com/marzwick/images/main/slide8.png)